-Saving on mortgage loan by speeding up the payments vs. investing cash and getting better return
+Saving on a mortgage loan by speeding up the payments vs. investing cash and getting a better return

-I want to present you one more real-life example to prove my point.
+I want to present you with one more real-life example to prove my point.

 That would be exactly the situation that I have called “house rich - cash poor”.

-If you look at their 30-years mortgage loan, they probably did not expect paying it off, but later Bill has changed his mind.
+If you look at their 30-years mortgage loan, they probably did not expect to pay it off, but later Bill has changed his mind.
 Let’s use some math to calculate the outcome.